Labrador Retriever Grooming Information

 Coat and skincare

 Labrador Retrievers have what is known as an ‘endless coat,’ which means that their hair grows continuously throughout their lives with no seasonal variations in length.
-The hair around the eyes and face grow longer than the rest of the coat, causing them to resemble spectacles or goggles.
+The hair around the eyes and face grows longer than the rest of the coat, causing them to resemble spectacles or goggles.

 Labradors require very little grooming but must be brushed regularly to avoid matting and tangling the hair caused by dirt build-up and natural oils.
-They also require regular bathing; every 2-3 weeks will keep them free from foul odors.
-Remember that any soap you use must be formulated explicitly with oatmeal for dogs because most human soaps may cause rashes on their skin.
+They also require regular bathing every 2-3 weeks, freeing them from foul odors.

 Labrador Retriever care